 Cytology allows accurate diagnoses to be made in colloid nodules and inflammatory thyroid disease (Hashimoto’s, De Quervain’s and tuberculosis).
 Papillary, medullary, anaplastic cancers and thyroid lymphomas are diagnosed with ease, but the diagnosis of follicular cancers is virtually impossible as cellular changes alone are insufficient to make the diagnosis.
 If the pathology is bizarre, medullary cancer must be excluded by staining for calcitonin and serum calcitonin analysis.
 It is best to treat all suspicious cytology surgically.

 The classification of the results of fine needle aspiration is complex and has usually been interpreted as either non-diagnostic, benign, suspicious (atypical) or malignant.
-Many laboratories however, are now moving towards a more structured Bethesda reporting system for thyroid cytology, developed by the National Cancer Institute in Bethesda, USA.
-This is similar to the THY diagnostic category system, popular in the UK, which ranges from THY1 or non diagnostic, to THY5 which is diagnostic of thyroid malignancy.
+The latest guidelines from the American Thyroid Association recommend the more structured Bethesda reporting system for thyroid cytology, developed by the National Cancer Institute in Bethesda, USA.

 The results of the cytology in the Bethesda classification can be:

-Non-diagnostic or unsatisfactory (risk of malignancy: 1-4%): FNA should be repeated, and if still non-diagnostic, then the management depends on clinical suspicion, patient wishes & ultrasound appearance.
+Non-diagnostic or unsatisfactory (risk of malignancy: 1-4%): Inadequate numbers of cells have been aspirated, so the FNA should be repeated.
+If still non-diagnostic, then the management depends on clinical suspicion, patient wishes & ultrasound appearance (see section below on 'Should FNA be repeated?').

-Benign (or not malignant) (risk of malignancy: 0-3%): These are very low risk lesions and can usually be followed up clinically, with or without repeated FNA, providing there are no other risk factors (Fig. 3).
+Benign (or not malignant) (risk of malignancy: 0-3%): These are colloid or hyperplastic (adenomatous) nodules, or thyroiditis, and are very low risk lesions.
+These can usually be followed up clinically, with or without repeated FNA, providing there are no other risk factors (Fig. 5).
 In high risk cases, thyroid lobectomy is justified.

-Atypia or follicular lesion of undetermined significance (AUS) (risk of malignancy: 5-15%): Some 3 to 6% of thyroid FNAs are not easily classified into the benign, suspicious, or malignant categories.
-The AUS group caters for this small minority of FNA results, and should be used sparingly.
+Indeterminate / Atypia or follicular lesion of undetermined significance (AUS/FLUS) (risk of malignancy: 5-15%): Some 3 to 6% of thyroid FNAs are not easily classified into the benign, suspicious, or malignant categories.
+The AUS/FLUS group caters for this small minority of FNA results, and should be used sparingly.
 Such a result should trigger a close follow up regimen, with repeated FNA at 3 months.
 If there are other high risk factors, it is safer to remove the lesion by hemithyroidectomy.

-Follicular neoplasm (risk of malignancy: 15-30%): This result is usually because of a follicular lesion or suspected follicular cancer, which cannot be determined by FNA (Fig. 4).
-Typically these lesions have high cellularity, and colloid is scant or absent.
+Follicular neoplasm (inc. Hurthle cell neoplasm - HCN) (risk of malignancy: 15-30%): This result is usually because of a follicular lesion or suspected follicular cancer, which cannot be determined by FNA (Fig. 6).
+Typically these lesions have high cellularity, may contain an abundance of Hurthle cells, and colloid is scant or absent.
 The hallmark however, is a disturbed cytoarchitecture: follicular cells are arranged predominantly in microfollicular or trabecular groups, cellular crowding and overlapping are conspicuous, and the follicular cells are usually larger than normal.
 These lesions should be removed (usually by a hemithyroidectomy) and subjected to formal histology.

-Malignant (risk of malignancy: 97-99%): This occurs in 3-7% of FNAs when the cytology is diagnostic of thyroid cancer (Fig. 5).
-The patient must have surgery, usually total thyroidectomy and central neck dissection, but the extent of surgery depends on the type of tumour, its size and the tumour staging.
+Malignant (risk of malignancy: 97-99%): This occurs in 3-7% of FNAs when the cytology is diagnostic of thyroid cancer (Fig. 7).
+The patient will generally be recommended to have surgery, usually total thyroidectomy and central neck dissection, but there are exceptions in patients with very low risk microcancers, and in those who have medical conditions that preclude surgery or those who have a limited life-span.
+The extent of surgery depends on the type of tumour, its size and the tumour staging.

 Should FNA be repeated?